shanzi/algo-notes/problem_solutions/majority_element.md

 # Majority Element

+## Appearing more than $$N / 2$$ times
-Majority Element is a classical problem.
+This type of majority element problem is a classical problem.
 There are two algorithm is know can solve this problem in a time cost of $$O(N)$$.

 The first is that we find the median number in the array, it must be the majority element.